 Wakayama Castle is one of the most iconic attractions of the city and a must-see during your stay, regardless of how short it is!

-Wakayama Castle is a historical site dating from the 16th century, but ever since then it was built, taken down and rebuilt again several times.
-The last time it was rebuilt was in 1958, after World War II and since then it stands proudly overlooking the entire city and it is a symbol of Wakayama’s history.
+Wakayama Castle is a historical site dating from the 16th century, but since then, it was taken down and rebuilt again several times.
+The last time it was rebuilt was in 1958, after World War II and since then it stands proudly overlooking the entire city as a symbol of Wakayama’s history.

 The castle is nestled in a very nice area, full of nature, gardens, a zoo, and a very special bridge.
-You can walk freely around the entire area, admire the stone walls which build up to the castle, go up the beautiful stone stairs and then you will reach the castle.
+You can walk freely around the entire area, admire the stone walls which lead up to the castle, go up the beautiful stone stairs and finally you will reach the castle.
 The entire itinerary takes about 60 minutes, depending on how much you want to hurry.
 You will get many photo opportunities along the way and the best spot to photograph the castle is clearly marked on the trail.
-Here is the best photo spot with the castle:
+Here is the best photo spot of the castle:

 And this is the view from the photo spot:

 How to get there: You can take the bus from Wakayama JR Station (any bus from Platform 2 such as 25, 26, 30, 33, 24 etc.) to Koen-Mae stop, about 7 minutes.
-Price of the bus ticket is 230¥.
+Price of the bus ticket is 230¥ (US $2).
 Read more details about Wakayama buses and transportation at the end of the article.

-Price: The admission fee to the castle was 410¥ when I went (August 2018), but you can visit the surrounding area, the zoo and the gardens for free.
-The admission ticket includes the visit to the museum inside the castle and you can also go up to the Castle Tower to see the stunning view over the city.
+Price: The admission fee to the castle was 410¥ (US $3.70) when I went (August 2018), but you can visit the surrounding area, the zoo and the gardens for free.
+The admission ticket includes a visit to the museum inside the castle and you can also go up to the Castle Tower to see the stunning view over the city.

-Pro tip: After you finish visiting the castle, go to Wakayama City Hall which is very close.
-Take the elevator up to the last floor and enter their restaurant.
-You will have a beautiful panoramic view of Wakayama Castle and you can even serve a set menu for lunch if you want!
+Pro tip: After you finish visiting the castle, go to Wakayama City Hall which is very close by.
+Take the elevator up to the top floor and enter their restaurant.
+You will have a beautiful panoramic view of Wakayama Castle and you can even enjoy a set menu for lunch if you want!